Writing

 One belief is that design should stay out of implementation details.
 That made sense when touching implementation meant derailing engineers or pretending designers were experts in systems they could not inspect.
 It makes less sense when a designer can use AI tools to explore the system, build a prototype, understand the shape of the data, and bring a better question to engineering.

 Another belief is that MVP means ugly, thin, and temporary.
 That was often a resource compromise disguised as product wisdom.
-If production-quality UI, real data, instrumentation, accessibility checks, and thoughtful copy are dramatically more accessible, then the minimum bar should move.
+If production-quality UI, real data, instrumentation, accessibility checks, and thoughtful copy are more accessible, the minimum bar should move.

 Another belief is that roadmaps become safer when they stretch farther into the future.
 Sometimes they do.
 But often they just make everyone defend guesses for longer.
 If the team can build and learn faster, the more responsible move may be a shorter planning loop with better evidence and clearer decision gates.